 These three types are described in detail below:

-The total pressure expression, defined by velocity vector U and density \(\rho\):
+The total pressure expression, defined by velocity vector U and density ρ:

-The user could specify a parameter \(\gamma\) which is used in transonic and supersonic cases.
+Under certain conditions, the user might need to specify a parameter Gamma (γ) which is used in transonic and supersonic cases.

-The pressure \(p\) is calculated at the boundary based on the fixed total pressure \(p_0\) that must be specified.
-Since the velocity is calculated, as velocity changes, pressure p is adjusted accordingly until it reaches a converged value.
+The pressure p is calculated at the boundary based on the fixed total pressure p0 that must be specified.
+The velocity U and static pressure p are adjusted accordingly until they converge to a stable configuration.

 Additionally, the user can also input values in the form of a table by uploading a .csv file or entering the values manually.
 The following figure highlights the icon which serves this purpose.